tuxerrante/llm-prompt-template/backend/go.md

 ## 13. Use Go 1.25 features deliberately

-- Treat new or experimental features in Go 1.25 (for example, newer runtime or library behavior) as opt‑in and roll them out gradually.
+- Treat new or experimental features in Go 1.25 (https://go.dev/doc/go1.25) as opt‑in and roll them out gradually.
 - Track and apply Go 1.25 patch releases to benefit from bug fixes and security updates in the runtime and standard library.

 ## 14. Externalize configuration and protect secrets